Kyria/EG-EMDR/README.md

 ```

 You can call this python script in a daemon shell script to run it when you start your server.

+NOTE : The script will execute a "purge" at the start of the script and do one every 24 hours automatically, so you don't have to worry about "old data"